Nek5000/Nek5000/README.md

 2. Implement your changes.
 Make sure your change is atomic and consistent.
 You can work on multiple branches simultaneously.
 Just do a `git checkout <your branch name>` to change the branch.
 Note, this will update the files in your working directory (~/Nek5000).
 To compare your branch with our develop repo use `git diff origin/develop`.
 3. Commit the changes to your local repo using `git commit -a -m 'a descriptive comment'`.
 Do this frequently to save your work (otherwise you cannot switch branches).
 4. Periodically, changes made in our Nek5000 repo should be pulled back into your branch by `git pull`.
 You may have to resolve potential merge conflicts.
 In this case edit the files in question.
 Merge conflicts are indicated  by the conflict marker `<<<<<<<` in your file.
 If you are done with all files, run `git add .` and do a `git commit` to indicate that all conflicts have been resolved.
-5. Finally, run `nekgit_push` to create a request on GitHub to merge your changes.
+5. When you are happy with your change, run `nekgit_push` to create a request on GitHub to merge your changes.
 The core developers will review your change and discuss potential modifications.
+We cannot consider your merge request if it is outdated or does not pass the regression tests.
+Please include a short-test in case of a new feature.

 ## Code Structure